 In The Seven Habits of Highly Effective People, Stephen R. Covey wrote that most people listen to reply, meaning they are already thinking of their response while the other person is speaking.
 However, a better technique is to listen to understand, meaning you focus only on understanding what the customer is saying and hold your response until you have a thorough understanding of what the customer means.
 You might need to ask a clarifying question or two to ensure you have a thorough understanding.

 One of the most powerful things you can do when asking a question is to pause after you ask it and listen.
 Good questioning technique is as much about listening as it is about posing questions.
 A great question is useless if you fail to listen carefully to the response.

-The purpose of asking good questions is to create a meaningful engagement that discovers a need the customer has, which you will meet with your product.
-To accomplish this, you need to ask real questions that focus on uncovering something meaningful and which you customize for the situation and the customer.
+The purpose of asking good questions is to create a meaningful engagement that uncovers a need the customer has, which you will meet with your product.
+To accomplish this, you need to ask real questions that focus on discovering something meaningful and that you customize for the situation and the customer.
 Good questioning technique allows you to accomplish this through planning, asking strategic questions, listening to understand, and pausing.
 Good questions aren’t so much about what you ask, but more about the engagement you create and what you discover from that conversation.